Registration of Charge

 to register the charge.

 Variation of Charge

 A variation of charge is an agreement to vary the terms of the original charge that was registered earlier (e.g. the amount secured or change in chargee).
-This transaction will be available when VCC Register is launched later this year.
+This transaction will be available later this year.
 No fee is payable for this transaction.

 Satisfaction of Charge

-When a debt has been paid up in whole or in part, the VCC needs to inform ACRA to release the charge.
-This transaction will be available when VCC Register is launched later this year.
+When a debt has been paid up in whole or in part, the VCC needs to file with ACRA a statement of satisfaction of the debt in order to release the charge.
 Upon successful filing, the charge will be removed from the Register.

 VCCs may engage a registered filing agent to assist in filing the Satisfaction of Charge.
 There is no filing fee for this transaction